 Meghan Markle’s Engagement Ring and Wedding Set

 Prince Harry and Meghan Markle have defined and defied the playbook of royal courtship, relationship, and marriage.
 Despite their break with tradition, however, Meghan Markle’s wedding set is timeless and classic.
+Learn how to recreate her look using VRAI created diamonds.
 Her three-stone engagement ring features a Cushion center diamond, and is complemented by a plain gold wedding band, and channel-set Eternity band.

 Meghan Markle’s set also celebrates heritage manufacturers.
 The engagement ring was manufactured by court jeweler Cleave & Company, while the wedding band is made of Welsh gold.
 Markle, however, doesn’t solely wear jewelry steeped in tradition.
 She is known for endorsing lab-grown diamonds, which she wears regularly in the form of earrings and everyday jewelry.